bootdotdev/blog/content/golang/node-js-vs-go.md

 Both tools have great benefits for experienced programmers.

 If you already use JavaScript, then Node.js makes sense to adopt as an experienced programmer.
-It’s easier to learn a new “framework” rather than a whole language.
+It’s easier to learn a new "framework" rather than a whole language.

 Node.js also has great reusability, which blends perfectly with its event-based applications, and uses JavaScript’s fastest engine, the V8, which can save you time when developing and running code on your servers.
 It’s popular for creating programs that use real-time processing, like video games and messaging.